narengan/cis/best-practices.md

  * Alternatively, utilize a certificate provisioned by CIS

- CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.
+CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
+Manual verification could be required for setting up these certificates, and your support team can help you perform these additional steps.

  * Explore a keyless SSL configuration

+Using a keyless SSL configuration, our customers can maintain their own private key whiel still allowing CIS to complete TLS connections.
+Keyless SSL gives you increased security around private keys and identification, while still letting you use the CIS services.
+Many financial clients use this setting.

  * Change your SSL setting to **Full** (Strict)